nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 **Main Success Scenario**:

-1. SS administrator sends HTTP GET request to list a new API key.
+1. SS administrator sends HTTP GET request to list all API keys.
 REST client should
     - 2.1 Send request locally from the security server, remote access is forbidden
     - 2.2 Send request to URL `https://localhost:4000/api/api-key`
     - 2.3 Accept REST API's self-signed SSL certificate
     - 2.4 Provide credentials of an SS administrator with role XROAD_SYSTEM_ADMINISTRATOR, using [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
-    - Example with `curl`: `curl -X GET -u <username>:<password> https://localhost:4000/api/api-key -k`
+    - Example using "curl" command: `curl -X GET -u <username>:<password> https://localhost:4000/api/api-key -k`

-2. System returns list of API keys in an JSON array containing number of items with details of the keys:
+2. System returns list of API keys in an JSON array containing items with details of the keys:
     - 3.1 API key id with name `id`
     - 3.2 Roles linked to key, with name `roles`, in array of strings
-    - System does *not* return the actual API key
+    - System does *not* return the actual API keys
     - Example:

 ```